aspose-email-cloud/aspose-email-cloud-docs/emailcloud/developer-guide/working-with-attachments/add-email-attachment/_index.md

 {{% /alert %}}
 ## **Resource**
-The following Aspose.Email for Cloud REST API resource has been used in the examples:[attachment](/pages/createpage.action?spaceKey=emailcloud&title=attachment&linkCreation=true&fromPageId=5439524)
+The following Aspose.Email for Cloud REST API resource has been used in the examples:[attachment](https://apireference.aspose.cloud/email/#/Email/AddEmailAttachment)
 ## **REST Methods References**
 We're referring some common methods in the REST examples to perform general operations.
-These methods can be found at the following page: [REST API Methods](http://www.aspose.com/docs/display/rest/REST+API+Methods)
+These methods can be found at the following page: [REST API Methods](https://apireference.aspose.cloud/email)
 ## **REST Examples**

-#### **C#**
+{{< tabs tabTotal="4" tabID="1" tabName1="C#" tabName2="VB.NET" tabName3="Android" tabName4="Objective C" >}}

+{{< tab tabNum="1" >}}
 ```java

 // Initialize variables being used